Autocomplete

 Related components

-Autocomplete suggests the values provided to it as children.
-The list is shown once user focuses on the field and gets hidden once they select a value or there is no content rendered.
+Autocomplete renders a TextField and a list of suggested values using the Autocomplete.Item compound components.
+The list is shown when the user focuses on the field and is hidden once they select a value or there are no items to render.

 function DemoBasic() {